Tim Leiweke: Maple Leafs Sports and Entertainment

 Leiweke became the president and CEO of Maple Leafs Sports & Entertainment (MLSE) on April 26, 2013.
 MLSE is 75% owned by Rogers Communications and Bell Canada.
 MLSE's properties are the Toronto Maple Leafs of the National Hockey League (NHL), the Toronto Raptors of the National Basketball Association (NBA) and the Major League Soccer team Toronto FC, as well as multiple sport and residential properties including Scotiabank Arena, Ricoh Coliseum, and Maple Leaf Square.

+He made headlines in Toronto when he declared he had the Leafs' Stanley Cup victory parade mapped out, a bold declaration consider the Leafs had last won a Cup in 1967.
 During his tenure, Leiweke lived in Toronto.
 He was integral in the signings of Toronto FC designated players Michael Bradley, Jermain Defoe, and Sebastian Giovinco as well as the hiring of Maple Leafs president Brendan Shanahan and Raptors president Masai Ujiri.

 On August 21, 2014, Leiweke announced that he would be leaving MLSE and would remain in his role until June 30, 2015 or until MLSE had named his successor.
 He left MLSE on October 29, 2015 after the appointment of Michael Friisdahl as his successor.

 Oak View Group

 On November 16, 2015, Leiweke and his business partner, Irving Azoff, founded Oak View Group (OVG), a "global advisory, development and investment company for the sports and live entertainment industries".
 Leiweke is OVG's CEO.
 As of 2024, its global corporate headquarters is headquartered in Denver with regional offices based in Los Angeles, New York City, Philadelphia, London, and Toronto.

 On December 4, 2017, the Seattle City Council voted 7–1 to approve a memorandum of understanding with the OVG for the renovation of KeyArena.
 Renovations for the arena began in 2018 and were completed in 2021.

 On December 7, the NHL's board of governors agreed to consider an application for an expansion team from Seattle, the Seattle Kraken, with an expansion fee set at $650 million.
 The Seattle ownership group is represented by David Bonderman and Jerry Bruckheimer.
 On February 20, Mayor Jenny Durkan launched an NHL campaign during her State of the City and announced that Oak View Group would be initiating a season ticket drive on March 1, 2018.
 On December 4, 2018, the National Hockey League announced that the league would expand to Seattle in 2021 with the approval of the group's bid.

-On July 9th, 2025, he was indicted by the DOJ for violating the Sherman Act and subsequently stepped down as CEO of Oak View Group, taking a position as Vice Chair on the Board of Directors pending the outcome of the litigation.
+On July 9, 2025, he was indicted by the DOJ for violating the Sherman Act and subsequently stepped down as CEO of Oak View Group, taking a position as Vice Chair on the Board of Directors pending the outcome of the litigation.

+On December 3, 2025, Leiweke received a “full and unconditional" pardon from President Donald Trump.